What is Rebranding? Definition, Process & Examples

 No matter the specific reason, rebranding gives a business the chance to start fresh.
 The examples we looked at show both successful and unsuccessful rebranding efforts.
 The most impactful rebrands thoughtfully realign the outward brand expression with the company’s inward purpose and customer value proposition.

 This positions the business for continued relevance in our ever-evolving world.
-Here at Dream Farm Agency, we offer services like branding strategy, brand design, mascot creation, digital marketing, creative content production, web3/metaverse development, and interactive brand experiences to help companies execute an authentic, holistic rebrand.
+Here at Dream Farm Agency, we offer services like Marketing strategy, brand design, mascot creation, digital marketing, creative content production, web3/metaverse development, and interactive brand experiences to help companies execute an authentic, holistic rebrand.

 The most powerful rebrands don’t simply slap on a new logo.
 They realign the brand’s look and feel with its deeper identity in a cohesive way.
 This allows companies to remain modern and meaningful to their audiences.